 No excuses: An easy exercise flow you can do anywhere from Don’t Stop Just Geaux

-inRegister asked Meredith Waguespack, creator of the new local Don’t Stop Just Geaux workout community, to share her ideas for getting fit in time for summer:
+inRegister asked Meredith Waguespack, creator of the local Don’t Stop Just Geaux workout community, to share her ideas for getting fit during the quarantine:

-With spring break almost behind us and summer upon us, I’m giving you an easy way to really shred it with a flow of exercises focused on everything from your core to your glutes.
+With gyms closed around the area, I’m giving you an easy way to really shred it with a flow of exercises focused on everything from your core to your glutes.
 These workouts require no equipment aside from your favorite workout apparel.
 However, I recommend a watch to assist you in your calorie count and timer.
 All you have to do is commit and show up for yourself.
 After all, the mission of the Don’t Stop Just Geaux community is that it becomes a way of life–a place where you can just go to at any time to give yourself a minimum of 10 minutes of exercise.
 Our goal is to empower each other to move our bodies and to share our individual journeys.

 You will do each exercise for 20 reps or hold a 20-second plank.
 When you finish the first round, get ready to repeat all the way until you hit 15 total minutes.